top of page

 Can I use insurance or should I pay out of pocket?

 There are pros and cons to both.
 By paying through insurance, you will not be responsible for paying the full fee, as the insurance will pay for most or all of it depending on your plan.
 However, if psychotherapy sessions count toward your deductible, then you will be required to pay out-of-pocket until the deductible is met.
 Additionally, your insurance company will have access to my notes and I will be required to document a diagnosis in order to receive reimbursement.
 Once this information has been given to the insurance company, I can no longer control the dissemination of that information and it will become part of your medical record as a pre-existing condition.
-Unfortunately, this can negatively impact your ability to purchase your own medical or life insurance, get security clearance for work, or join the military.
-A documented diagnosis can even be used against you in Workman’s Comp cases and in divorce proceedings.
+Unfortunately, this has the potential to negatively impact your ability to purchase your own medical or life insurance, get security clearance for work, or join the military.
+A documented psychiatric diagnosis may even be used against you in Workman’s Comp cases and in divorce proceedings.

 By paying out-of-pocket, you will avoid the above negative aspects of using insurance.
 Instead, you will enjoy greater security of your personal and private health information.
-However, you will be responsible to cover the full fee per session, which will be discussed in our initial 15-minute consultation.
+However, you will be responsible to cover the full fee per session, which will be discussed in our initial 15-minute phone consultation.

 What insurance(s) do you accept?